Punjabi in Reunion

 What Are Their Lives Like?

 The caste system in India is not fully supported by religion, as it is specifically rejected by Islam and Sikhism.
 Most of the Diaspora Punjabi who are Hindu, are of the higher castes and are usually well educated.
-For this reason, they have easily assimilated into the various communities in which they now live.
+Because of their educational achievements, Punjabis in Reunion are doing well as one of the business communities.

 The Punjabi immigrants have taken on a variety of occupations.
-Many of the Sikhs, who are characterized by their neatly wound turbans, have excelled as mechanics, construction workers, and business professionals.
-Other Punjabi have found work in retail and trade, particularly through small family businesses.
+Many Sikhs have excelled as mechanics, construction workers and as business professionals.
+Other Punjabis have found work in retail and trade, particularly through small family businesses.

-In traditional Punjabi culture, the men are responsible for overseeing the family possessions such as land, shops, or other business assets.
+In traditional Punjabi culture, the men are responsible for overseeing the family possessions such as land, shops or other business assets.
 The women are responsible for overseeing the homes.
-They cook, care for the children, manage the household finances, and take care of any domestic animals.
+Wives cook, care for the children, manage the household finances, and take care of any domestic animals.

 What Are Their Beliefs?

 The Diaspora Punjabi reflect the three major religions of their homeland: Hinduism, Islam, and Sikhism.
-Most of the Diaspora Punjabi speakers are Sikhs, except for those in Myanmar who are mostly atheists.
+Most of the Diaspora Punjabi speakers are Sikhs, but in Reunion they are more likely to be Hindus though there are also many Sikhs among them.
+This is one of the places where there is a sizable Punjabi Christian community as well.

 What Are Their Needs?